-- (a) Income to said funds shall include: in the reserve fund for self-insured workers' compensation and heart and hypertension benefits, the amount budgeted by the Town Council and the Board of Education for each fiscal year for such workers' compensation and heart and hypertension benefits reserve funds; in the reserve fund for self-insured employee health benefits, the amount budgeted by the Town Council and the Board of Education for each fiscal year for such employee health benefits reserve fund, subject to transfers to or from budget accounts for alternative health plans; in the reserve fund for general liability and automobile liability, the amount budgeted by the Town Council and the Board of Education for each fiscal year for such general and automobile liability reserve fund; and, in each fund, investment return accrued with respect to retained reserves, retrospective and experience-rated premium refunds and other recoveries as may from time to time be received in conjunction with each of these programs.
-The amount budgeted for each reserve fund set forth in this subsection shall be in an amount at least equal to the amount calculated pursuant to subsection (d). - (b) Expenses of each fund shall include those expenses necessary for the maintenance and administration of that fund, including, but not limited to, insurance premiums, actuary/consulting legal fees and cost control programs.
-Fund expenses shall not include compensation of any Town employee or other general officerelated expenses unless approved by the Town Council. - (c) The Town Council, upon recommendation of the mayor, may approve a transfer of any portion of a surplus of one of said funds to another of said funds.
+- (a) Income to said funds shall include: in the reserve fund for self-insured workers' compensation and heart and hypertension benefits, the amount budgeted by the Town Council and the Board of Education for each fiscal year for such workers' compensation and heart and hypertension benefits reserve funds; in the reserve fund for self-insured employee health benefits, the amount budgeted by the Town Council and the Board of Education for each fiscal year for such employee health benefits reserve fund, subject to transfers to or from budget accounts for alternative health plans; in the reserve fund for general liability and automobile liability, the amount budgeted by the Town Council and the Board of Education for each fiscal year for such general and automobile liability reserve fund; and, in each fund, investment return accrued with respect to retained reserves, retrospective and experience-rated premium refunds and other recoveries as may from time to time be received in conjunction with each of these programs. - (b) Expenses of each fund shall include those expenses necessary for the maintenance and administration of that fund, including, but not limited to, insurance premiums, actuary/consulting legal fees and cost control programs.
+Fund expenses shall not include compensation of any Town employee or other general office-related expenses unless approved by the Town Council. - (c) The Town Council, upon recommendation of the mayor, may approve a transfer of any portion of a surplus of one of said funds to another of said funds.
 Such transfer shall be approved only after the Town Council has received the recommendations from the person contracted by the Town to provide actuarial services for the reserve funds for the annual appropriation to each reserve fund and the reserve funds affected by such transfer will receive sufficient funding to maintain minimum reserves as recommended by the person contracted by the Town to provide actuarial services for the reserve funds.
 The provisions of this subsection shall not apply to the Self-Insured Employee Health Benefits Reserve Fund.